 Class A, T4, and T6 units are available to all investors on a front-end load basis.
 Investors may pay an upfront sales charge when purchasing Class A, T4, and T6 units of the Portfolios.
-On May 13, 2023, back-end load and low-load purchase options were closed to new purchases.
-If investors had purchased units under the back-end load option prior to May 13, 2023 then the deferred sales charge schedule will continue and investors may pay a deferred sales charge if they redeem their Class A, T4, and T6 units.
+On May 13, 2024, back-end load and low-load purchase options were closed to new purchases.
+If investors had purchased units under the back-end load option prior to May 13, 2024 then the deferred sales charge schedule will continue and investors may pay a deferred sales charge if they redeem their Class A, T4, and T6 units.

-Class T4, T6, and T8 units have the same characteristics as Class A units, except that they each intend to pay a unique maximum fixed distribution amount per unit.
-Select-T6 Class units are the same as Select Class units, except that they each intend to pay a unique maximum fixed distribution amount per unit.
+Class T4, T6, and T8 units have the same characteristics as Class A units, except that they each intend to pay a unique maximum fixed distribution amount per unit, which also results in a separate net asset value per unit.
+Select-T4 and Select-T6 Class units are the same as Select Class units, except that they each intend to pay a unique maximum fixed distribution amount per unit.
 Elite-T4 and Elite-T6 Class units are the same as Elite Class units, except that they each intend to pay a unique maximum fixed distribution amount per unit.

-Class F, Class FT4 and Class FT6 units (referred to collectively, as Class F) are available, subject to certain minimum investment requirements, to investors participating in programs such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer, and to investors who have accounts with a discount broker (provided the discount broker offers Class F units on its platform).
+Class F, Class FT4 and Class FT6 units (collectively, as Class F) are available, subject to certain minimum investment requirements, to investors participating in programs such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer, and to investors who have accounts with a discount broker (provided the discount broker offers Class F units on its platform).
 Instead of paying a sales charge, investors purchasing Class F units may pay fees to their dealer or discount broker for their services.
 We do not pay a trailing commission in respect of these classes of units, allowing us to charge a lower annual management fee.
 Class FT4 and FT6 units have the same characteristics as Class F units, except that they each intend to pay a unique maximum fixed distribution amount per unit, which also results in a separate net asset value per unit.

-The date upon which each Portfolio was established by Declaration of Trust (referred to as the Date Established) and the date upon which each class of units of each Portfolio was first sold to the public (referred to as the Inception Date) are reported in footnote Organization of the Portfolio on the Statements of Financial Position.
+The date upon which each Portfolio was established by Declaration of Trust (the Date Established) and the date upon which each class of units of each Portfolio was first sold to the public (the Inception Date) are reported in footnote Organization of the Portfolio on the Statements of Financial Position.

-The Schedule of Investment Portfolio of each Portfolio is as at February 29, 2024.
-The Statements of Financial Position are as at February 29, 2024 and August 31, 2023.
-The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and Statements of Cash Flows are for the six-month periods ended February 29, 2024 and February 28, 2023, except for Portfolios or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to February 29, 2024 and February 28, 2023.
+The Schedule of Investment Portfolio of each Portfolio is as at February 28, 2025.
+The Statements of Financial Position are as at February 28, 2025 and August 31, 2024.
+The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and Statements of Cash Flows are for the six-month periods ended February 28, 2025 and February 29, 2024, except for Portfolios or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to February 28, 2025 and February 29, 2024.

-These financial statements were approved for issuance by the Manager on April 17, 2024.
+These financial statements were approved for issuance by the Manager on April 16, 2025.

-2. Summary of Material Accounting Policy Information
+2. Material Accounting Policy Information

-These financial statements have been prepared in accordance with International Accounting Standards Interim Reporting (referred to as IAS 34) as published by the International Accounting Standards Board (referred to as the IASB).
+These financial statements have been prepared in accordance with International Accounting Standards Interim Reporting (IAS 34) as published by the International Accounting Standards Board (the IASB).